 We can only take action over a land banking scheme when it is being promoted or operated as a CIS without our authorisation.

-It is possible to sell plots of land without the scheme being a CIS, so many land banking schemes are set up to avoid looking like a CIS – at least on paper.
+It is possible to sell plots of land without the scheme being a CIS, so many land banking schemes are set up to avoid looking like one on paper.

 Determining whether a scheme is a CIS is often a complex legal matter.
-Broadly speaking, the characteristics of a CIS include:
+Broadly speaking, the characteristics include:

 - investors don’t have day-to-day control over managing their plot